 Why You Need a Good Attorney

-Workers’ compensation claims can require depositions, cross examination by defending attorneys, sworn testimony, more than one court appearance and a vast knowledge of the governing laws that protect you as an employee in the state of Pennsylvania.
-This is why it is so important to have an attorney that is familiar with the Workers’ Compensation Act and has handled thousands of cases, like the workers’ compensation lawyers at Larry Pitt & Associates.
+Workers’ compensation claims can require depositions, cross-examination by defending attorneys, sworn testimony, more than one court appearance, and vast knowledge of the governing laws that protect you as an employee in the state of Pennsylvania.
+This is why it is so important to have an attorney that is familiar with the Workers’ Compensation Act and has handled thousands of cases.

 You would not trust a mechanic to perform surgery on your spouse, so why trust an attorney who does not practice workers’ compensation law?
 At Larry Pitt & Associates, P.C., you can rest assured that you will always work with a skilled and experienced lawyer who knows what it takes to help an injured worker, and who understands the laws.
 All we do is protect the rights of the injured – and we can protect you, too.

 - Workers’ Compensation Benefits for Employees with Specific Loss and Disfigurement